 The Regimental Depot had been established during the summer and the early autumn of 1915 in the Royal Borough of Ayr on the west coast of Scotland, there to serve as a base for the newly-forming 2nd (Reserve) Battalion.
-It was from there as of November of 1915 - that the new-comers were to be sent in drafts, at first to Gallipoli and then subsequently to the Western Front, to bolster the four fighting companies of the 1st Battalion.
+It was from there - as of November of 1915 - that the new-comers were sent in drafts, at first to Gallipoli and then subsequently to the Western Front, to bolster the four fighting companies of 1st Battalion.

-The first such draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula days after the arrival in Scotland of Private Antle's 'G' Company, on November 15.
+The first such draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula, only days after the arrival in Scotland of Private Melée's 'G' Company, on November 15.

-This then had been the situation facing the new-comers: the new Regimental Depot had still been in the throes of its establishment when Private Antle and his comrades-in-arms of 'G' Company were to arrive in Scotland on November 10 of 1915; thus, as related in a preceding paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently more than sixty kilometres distant by road.
+This then had been the situation at the time of Private Melée's arrival there: the new Regimental Depot had still been in the throes of its establishment when he and his comrades-in-arms of 'G' Company were to finish their journey to Scotland on November 10 of 1915; thus, as related in a preceding paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently more than sixty kilometres distant by road.